 All these qualifiers provide further information about the pasta dish and give us insight into the author’s impressions about it.

 It is best not to use some qualifiers too much.
 These are the modifiers your English teacher dreaded seeing in great quantities, such as very, too, really, and sort of.
-When you use overuse these words, your writing will seem lazy, as if you haven’t taken the time to look for the “just right” word to describe what you mean.
+When you use overuse these words, your writing will seem lazy, as if you haven’t taken the time to consider word choice.